Can Hypothyroidism Cause Acne? Here’s What You Need To Know

 The thyroid plays an important role in regulating skin cells.
 Low levels of thyroid hormone can contribute to dry, flaky skin.

 When your skin is very dry, the body tries to compensate, counteracting the dryness by creating excess sebum.
-When those dry, flaky, dead skin cells get stuck in the pores with the sebum, clogging them causing inflammation and acne.
+When those dry, flaky, dead skin cells get stuck in the pores with the sebum, it clogs them, causing inflammation and acne.

 Acne caused by dry skin can be difficult to treat.
 That’s because most topical treatments designed for acne (creams, cleansers, astringents, etc.) dry you out even more, exacerbating the problem.
 This is another reason why treating acne naturally and holistically from the inside out provides better results.